Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 that will be useful for my eventual Windows support.

-[^memmap2]: Actually these dynasm types uses [memmap2] abstractions underneath, the de facto crate for memory mapping.
+[^memmap2]: Actually these dynasm types uses [memmap2] abstractions underneath,
+    the de facto crate that offer a safe API for memory mapping.

 [memmap2]: https://crates.io/crates/memmap2